mattbitter/CS410_TicketClassification/README.md

 		v.
 Removal of numbers
 		vi.
-Removal of Support Groups not pertinent to the classification vii.Lastly this section creates the training and testing data sets (20% testing set default)
-	c.
-Sec.3 – Training and fitting the model
+Removal of Support Groups not pertinent to the classification vii.Lastly this section creates the training and testing data sets (20% testing set default) Sec 4.3 – Training and fitting the model
 		i.
 SVN model utilized
 		ii.
 Implement TF-IDF weighting with sublinear_tf set true iii.To improve performance the Support Group headers are converted to unique numeric values iv.
 Testing and prediction performed here
-	d.
-Sec.4 – Evaluation – Overall the final F1 score for this model was 85%.
+	Sec 4.4 – Evaluation – Overall the final F1 score for this model was 85%.
 This section includes the following eveluation objects:
 		i.
 Confusion Matrix
 		ii.
 Precision
 		iii.Recall
 		iv.
 F1 Scoring
-	e.
-Sec.5 – User Testing (your turn to play with it!)
+	Sec 4.5 – User Testing (your turn to play with it!)
 		i.
 Users can update the ‘str_new’ variable in the section to see how their inputs are classified in the ticketing support system

 Other fun things to try and cool experiements performed (and you can try them too!):